adamarbour/void-field-notes/docs/README.md

 - Goal #3: Polish the terminal experience before I install a desktop experience
 - Goal #5: Setup a desktop experience and eliminate the need for a mouse
 - Goal #6: Optimize my workflow and make this my primary device
+- Goal #7: Automate the setup for the future through `ansible`

 _NOTE: These goals are subject to change and may be ongoing The sub-sections will be updated as I make changes to my system.
 I'll put the revisions under a revision section should I make changes after working through the goal._